chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * Adds or removes bookmarks that allow you to quickly return to a place in the score:
 * Use the keyboard shortcuts Cmd+Right/Left Arrow (Mac) or Ctrl+Right/eft Arrow (Windows) to step between bookmarks.
-* Click the Bookmark Tool to add a bookmark at the position of the Current Time Line.
+* Click the Bookmark Tool to add a bookmark at the position of the Base Line.
-* The Bookmark Tool turns into a Remove Bookmark Tool when any bookmark is directly above the Current Time Line.
+* The Bookmark Tool turns into a Remove Bookmark Tool when any bookmark is directly above the Base Line.
 Click the button to remove the bookmark.
 * The keyboard shortcut for add/remove bookmark is Cmd+b (Mac) and Ctrl+b (Windows).